mabarber92/kitab-project-org/_pages/about.md

 ![image-left](../images/kitab/sarah_savant_150dpi.jpg){: .align-left}

+### Sarah Bowen Savant
-**Sarah Bowen Savant**, Associate Professor, AKU-ISMC, and Principle Investigator of KITAB.
+#### Associate Professor, AKU-ISMC, and Principle Investigator of KITAB
 Dr Savant is a cultural historian specialising in the Middle East and Iran ca. 600-1500.
 Her work on KITAB is motivated by a desire to write a cultural history of the Arabic book using digital tools.
 Her publications include The New Muslims of Post-Conquest Iran: Tradition, Memory, and Conversion (Cambridge University Press, 2013; winner of the Said-Sirjani book award given by the International Society for Iranian Studies on behalf of the Persian Heritage Foundation); as editor (with Helena de Felipe), Genealogy and Knowledge in Muslim Societies: Understanding the Past (AKU-ISMC, Exploring Muslim Contexts/Edinburgh University Press, 2014); as translator (with Peter Webb), The Excellence of the Arabs.
 A Translation of Ibn Qutaybah’s *Faḍl al-ʿArab wa l-tanbīh ʿalā ʿulūmihā* (The Library of Arabic Literature/New York University Press, 2017); and numerous articles treating ethnic identity, cultural memory, genealogy, and history writing.
 She serves as president of Middle East Medievalists and as an ex-officio member of the editorial board of its online, open-access journal, Al-ʿUsur al-Wusta.
 She is also a board member of the British Institute for the Study of Iraq, and a member of the editorial board of its journal, Iraq.
 In 2016-17, she was a mid-career fellow of the British Academy and a fellow at the Leiden University Centre for the Study of Islam and Society.
 During that time she prepared much of her next book, based on KITAB’s data: A Cultural History of the Arabic Book (Leiden: Brill, 2019, expected).

 ![image-left](../images/kitab/maxim_romanov_150dpi.jpg){: .align-left}